Superphysics Superphysics

 • Their orbits most closely resembled straight lines.

-The aether contained in between three or more of these circles were at first much less divided and less agitated than all the other.
+The air-aether contained in between 3 or more of these circles were at first much less divided and less agitated than all the others.

 At the beginning, God placed every sort of inequality among these particles.